BarryJCuda/European-Super-League-Constitution/README.md

 ### Trades ###
 - Trades will be subject to a 24 hour review period.
 All trades will be accepted unless obvious collusion takes place.
 If anyone has any concerns regarding collusion in trades these should be raised with the commissioner.
 If the commissioner has serious suspicions about a trade, it will be put to a league vote.
-- Trade deadline is in week 13.
+- Trade deadline is in week 13 (check Sleeper for details).
 - During the offseason trading is still allowed.
-Trading can commence after the completion of the Championship game.
+Trading can re-commence after the completion of the Championship game.
 - Draft picks up to 2 seasons in the future are tradable.
 - Teams must pay dues for any year they trade draft picks in.